dfung29/depin-vpn-project2/README.md

 The contracts are already deployed on Sepolia testnet.
 Here's how to register as a node operator and start earning fees.

+### Step 1: Claim CLR Tokens from the Faucet

+First, you need to acquire CLR tokens from the test faucet:

+1. Open the [CLR Faucet](https://dfung29.github.io/depin-vpn-project2/faucet-claim.html) in your browser
+2. Click **"Connect Wallet"** and select MetaMask
+3. Ensure MetaMask is switched to **Sepolia testnet**
+4. Click **"Claim 5000 CLR"** to receive test tokens
+5. Wait for the transaction to confirm

+You'll receive **5,000 CLR tokens** per claim, which is enough for registering a VPN node (requires 1,000 CLR minimum stake) with tokens left over for gas fees and testing.

-### Registering a VPN Node
+### Step 2: Registering a VPN Node

-Use the `register-node` script to register your node on the ClearNet marketplace:
+Once you have CLR tokens, register your node on the ClearNet marketplace:

 ```powershell
 pnpm hardhat run scripts/register-node.ts --network sepolia